Income Statement Template

 This income statement template was designed for the small-business owner and contains two example income statements, each on a separate worksheet tab (see the screenshots).
 The first is a simple single-step income statement with all revenues and expenses lumped together.

-The second worksheet is a multi-step income statement that calculates Gross Profit and Operating Income.
+The second worksheet, shown on the right, is a multi-step income statement that calculates Gross Profit and Operating Income.

 Income Statement Essentials

 Net Income = Total Revenue - Total Expenses